 Now Peter turns to a new subject – the effectiveness of the believer’s life in the middle of suffering (vv.
 7-11).
-Do you have stability under any kind of pressure?
+Do you have stability under any pressure?
 When disaster comes, do you know how to cope with it?

 But the end of all things

 Peter now presents a motive for facing trials.
 He appeals to the “end.”
 The “end” is the limit at which a thing ceases to be what it was up to that point.
 The “end” here probably refers to maximum disaster coming from persecution from Rome in Asia Minor (Turkey today).

 Up to this time, these Christians were relatively free from persecution.
-Nero is now out to persecute Christians.
+Nero is about to persecute Christians.
 He used Christians for bate for wild animals and subjects for the gladiators to fight.
 He also used them for torches to light the streets of Rome.
 Therefore, this would be the end of a period of calm for Christians in Asia Minor.

 Peter prepares Christians for a radical change of circumstance.
 This preparation demands a thorough understanding of God’s perspective on the purpose of suffering.
-It requires an understanding of prayer.
+It also requires an understanding of prayer.

 “All things” is emphatic and refers to the conclusion of this era of history in the first century.
 The sweep of this statement is incredible.
 The next thing on the program of God for Asia Minor Christians is now at hand.

 is at hand

 The phrase “is at hand” means approach, come near, to move nearer to a reference point.
 Peter is talking about the imminent coming persecution on Christians in Asia Minor and uses these words to motivate them to hang in there due to this suffering they will face.